 The 1970s were famous for industrial strikes.
 At every opportunity, some union or another would decide that it was time for its members to go on strike.
 As soon as I arrived in London, they had a postal strike.
 I thought it might be a sensible idea not to apply at first for a secretarial position, as I thought they might not be requiring secretaries if you couldn’t post a letter.
 (Yes, I actually thought like that in those days!)
 So, I decided to take a job as a cinema usherette.

-For this job, I was provided with uniform with ‘ABC Cinemas’ written on the pocket, and underneath a fake blouse with frills and a fake bow tie.
+For this job I was provided with a torch and a brown uniform with a pleated skirt, a jacket with ‘ABC Cinemas’ written on the pocket, a fake blouse (no sleeves under the jacket) and a fake bow tie.
 If this wasn’t bad enough, the second day they put a big tray filled with ice-creams and lollies over my neck and I had to walk down the steps from the back to the front of the cinema with the spotlight following me and I stood shame faced at the front with the spotlight still shining full on me attempting to sell the ice creams.
 I died of embarrassment and never went back.

 The next job I took was at a place called ‘The Office of Manpower Economics’ as a secretary.
 Its role was and still is as a pay body for workers, teachers, nurses, and the army and the like.
 I remember when we were working on the miners’ pay during one of the miners’ strikes, we were asked to work overnight so that the nation could get its lights on again.

 After a few years of living in London and after working in Bradford for an engineering company and a woollen company and in Jersey for a bank.
 I decided to apply for a job in Amsterdam, friends of mine had already left for Holland.
 By chance I got a job as Secretary to the Representative for the British Council in Amsterdam.
 It was like being a secretary on ‘Yes Minister.’